-Note that cleaning, disinfecting and sterilising are different processes.
-Cleaning removes foreign particles like formula, milk and dirt.
-Disinfecting destroys pathogenic (disease-causing) microorganisms and removes most organisms from the surface of an item.
-Only sterilisation eliminates all forms of life including ‘transmissible agents’ such as spores.
+Cleaning, disinfecting and sterilising are very different processes.
+Cleaning removes foreign particles like formula, milk and dirt whilst disinfecting destroys pathogenic (disease-causing) microorganisms and removes most organisms from the surface of an item.

 Baby bottles should be sterilised every time they’re used, ideally directly before they are filled with formula, expressed breast milk or any other liquid.
 You can, however, sterilise them a little in advance if required; the exact length of time depends on the sterilisation method.

-All your baby’s feeding equipment should be sterilised.
-This includes bottles and all their components (such as collars), teats, lids, seals and any travel containers (when you're going to use them).
-If you express breast milk, you also need to sterilise the components of your breast pump (follow the manufacturer's directions about which components need to be sterilised and for advice on how to carry out the process).
-Pacifiers can be sterilised too.
+All of your baby’s feeding equipment should be sterilised.
+This includes bottles and all their components such as collars, teats, lids, seals and any travel containers you use when you're out and about.
+If you express breast milk you also need to sterilise the components of your breast pump (follow the manufacturer's directions about which components need to be sterilised and for advice on how to carry out the process).
+Dummies should be sterilised too.

 Boiling is the most basic method of sterilising using heat.
 To sterilise your baby bottles and teats by boiling them, follow these steps:

-- Check that your bottles, teats and anything else you wish to sterilise are all able to be boiled safely.
+- Check the manufacturers guidelines to make sure your bottles, teats and anything else you wish to sterilise are able to be boiled safely.

 - Put all the items you need to sterilise into a large pot.

-- Fill the pot with water until all the items are completely submerged.
-You also need to make sure there aren’t any air bubbles inside any of the bottles or teats.
+- Fill the pot with water until everything is completely submerged.
+Make sure there aren’t any air bubbles inside any of the bottles or teats.

-- Leave the items in the pot until you’re ready to fill them.
-Or you can store them in a sterilised container in the fridge.
+- Leave the sterilised items in the pot until you’re ready to fill them or store them in a sterilised container in the fridge.
 When removing your bottles and teats, make sure the water has cooled enough that you won’t burn yourself.